Athersley North Primary School

-Using Cornerstones programme of study, pupils are taught knowledge and understanding around a range of religious and worldwide views including a Christian faith and other principal religions with a significant local presence; so that they can understand, describe, explain, analyse and investigate allowing pupils to appreciate beliefs and practices of those around them.
+Using Discovery RE programme of study, pupils are taught knowledge and understanding around a range of religious and worldwide views including a Christian faith and other principal religions with a significant local presence; so that they can understand, describe, explain, analyse and investigate allowing pupils to appreciate beliefs and practices of those around them.
 It is our aim that pupils are able to reflect positively on their own identity, beliefs, values and experiences thus developing them as active, responsible and considerate citizens.
 Religious language use is ambitious and aspirational.

 Pupils will recognise diversity, meanings and values within and between communities and amongst individuals due to their limited exposure to other religions, faiths and beliefs and thus promote tolerance and mutual respect towards others.